Context (can be skipped)

 Whipping is very important because it

-prevents milk from sticking to the pan.
+prevents milk from sticking to the pan and burning.

-make sure everything is intimately mixed.
+make sure everything is smoothly blended.

 ensures a homogeneous temperature.